phip1611/phip1611/README.md

-I'm Philipp (`@phip1611`) and interested in Open Source development of modern, robust, and good software.
-In the last few years, I have worked professionally and in my free time on a wide range of subjects, such as low-level development (operating systems, micro controllers, virtualization) and small distributed enterprise web applications.
-I gained a lot of skills for convenient machine and environment setups for a high developer productivity, continour integration, deployments, and more.
+I am Philipp (`@phip1611`) and interested in Open Source development of modern, robust, and high-quality software.
+In the last few years, I worked professionally, as well as in my free time, on a wide range of projects in different domains, such as low-level development (operating systems, micro controllers, virtualization, device drivers) and small distributed enterprise web applications.
+I gained a lot of skills for convenient machine and environment setups for a high developer productivity, continuous integration, and more.

+I am especially interested in investing time for a better developer productivity, such as developer-focused tools, documentation, and similar improvements.
+Easy to use and reproducible build-systems are an important step towards these goals.

 ### About

-I especially enjoy to create several minimal examples with a good documentation.
-Whenever I came to the conclusion that the there is no such guide available on the internet, I create one on my GitHub and write about it on my blog <https://phip1611.de>.
+Especially, I enjoy creating various minimal examples with a good documentation for topics and programming problems, where I am not satisfied with existing open-source solutions.
+Whenever I come to the conclusion that the there is no good or helpful guide available on the internet, I create one on my GitHub and/or write about it in my blog <https://phip1611.de>.

 **I see my future primarily in low-level development of firmware, operating systems, kernels, and virtualization.**
-In this process, I strive to transform ugly undocumented code to nice, well documented and easy to use code.
+In this process, I strive to transform ugly undocumented code to nice, well documented, and easy to use code.

 ### GitHub Stats